KalanaRatnayake/jetson-docker/README.md

 ### Test

-Run the following commands inside the docker container to confirm that the container is working properly
+Run the following commands inside the docker container to confirm that the container is working properly.
 ```bash
 ros2 run demo_nodes_cpp talker
 ```

-Run the following commands on another instance of ros container or another Computer/Jetson device installed with ROS humble to check connectivity over host network and discoverability.
+Run the following commands on another instance of ros container or another Computer/Jetson device installed with ROS humble to check connectivity over host network and discoverability (while the above command is running).
 ```bash
 ros2 run demo_nodes_py listener
 ```